-Downsides to a walking challenge are few and lie mainly on the means an employer chooses to track and incentivize participation.
+Downsides to a walking challenge are few and lie mainly in the means an employer chooses to track and incentivize participation.
 For example, it is tough to get strong engagement when employees are forced to track and enter steps manually.
-Many individuals won’t participate if they don't have a device that connects to the platform to automatically sync their steps.
+Many individuals won’t participate if they don’t have a device that connects to the platform to automatically sync their steps.

 Another major downside is that walking challenges can become dry over time.
-To resolve this, gamify the experience using various themes and fun graphics, such as "Climb the Mt.
-Everest" or "Swim Across The Hudson River!"
-Check out and borrow some winning ideas from Wellable's sample challenge themes!
+To resolve this, gamify the experience using various themes and fun graphics, such as “Climb Mt.
+Everest” or “Swim Across The Hudson River!”
+Check out and borrow some winning ideas from Wellable’s sample challenge themes!

 2. Habit-Building Challenges

 Individually, these habits are not difficult to adopt.
 The challenge comes from doing them consistently over time and making them a natural part of an everyday routine.
 To avoid overwhelming participants, resist the urge to introduce too many new habits at once.
-Instead, slowly add and introduce new habits one-by-one.
+Instead, slowly add and introduce new habits one by one.

 For example, the first week of the challenge might be dedicated to drinking more water.
 Once employees are used to this, start introducing something new, such as eating a handful of nuts every day.

 Remember that some habits are harder to build than others and might take participants longer to adopt.
-Habits such as "go for a 1-mile run every day" or taking advantage of one's regularly might take up to 30 days to become natural.
+Habits such as “go for a 1-mile run every day” or taking advantage of one’s gym membership regularly might take up to 30 days to become natural.
 While these health behaviors take longer to build, they also significantly contribute to long-term health.
 You just need to be patient and work with participants using a reasonable pace.